18th Cavalry Regiment: 21st century activations and deployments

 In the 2003-2004 time period Alpha, Bravo and Charlie Troops were activated in support of Operation Noble Eagle.
-In 2005-2006, the Squadron (less Delta, Echo and Foxtrot Troops) were mobilized to provide a security force for Camp Delta which fell under the GWOT Campaign.
+In 2005–2006, the Squadron (less Delta, Echo and Foxtrot Troops) were mobilized to provide a security force for Camp Delta which fell under the GWOT Campaign.
 A few of the troopers were assigned to the 184th Infantry during their 2004 deployment to Operation Iraqi Freedom, with some dying in combat.
 During the October 2007 California wildfires, approximately 400 soldiers were activated by the Governor of California to assist local authorities in various functions.
 1-18th Cavalry was called to active federal service along with the 79th IBCT in October 2008 in support of NATO peacekeeping efforts in Kosovo.
 1-18th Cavalry subsequently returned to the U.S. in November 2009.
 During the 2015 California wildfires, Soldiers with 18th Cavalry were called up to participate in firefighting operations.

 In 2018, elements of the regiment deployed to Jordan, as part of Task Force Spartan, relieving elements of the 184th Infantry.

-In 2020, soldiers of the 1-18CAV were activated to Los Angeles to support local civil authorities during the George Floyd riots.
+In 2020, soldiers of the 1-18CAV were activated to Los Angeles to support local civil authorities during the George Floyd protests.

+On July 7, 2025, soldiers of the 1-18CAV marched on MacArthur Park, a Los Angeles municipal park.
+There were no protests or violence at the park at the time, which was populated at the time by American civilians (including parents and children at the playground).
+The statement to the press called the action (Operation Excalibur) a "show of presence." ("On order, 1-18th Cavalry Squadron provides static interagency site protection, mounted mobile security, and Joint Force Land Component Command (JFLCC) Reserve support to Customs and Border Patrol (CBP) and supporting federal agencies, whose intent at MacArthur Park is to demonstrate, through a show of presence, the capacity and freedom of maneuver of federal law enforcement within the Los Angeles Joint Operations Area (JOA)."